Celebrating Achievements · · 18 min read

 Identify Key Characteristics of Teaching Awards

-Teaching awards are characterized by clear criteria for selection, an organized nomination and evaluation process, and significant acknowledgment.
-Effective teaching awards establish transparent criteria that align with the values of the educational institution, including teaching effectiveness, innovation in pedagogy, student engagement, and contributions to the educational community.
+are characterized by , an organized nomination and evaluation process, and .
+Effective establish transparent criteria that align with the values of the educational institution, including teaching effectiveness, innovation in pedagogy, student engagement, and contributions to the educational community.
 Research shows that 91% of employees desire more appreciation at work, underscoring the critical role of acknowledgment in educational settings.
 Notably, specific acknowledgment is more impactful; recognizing a teacher's unique contributions can significantly enhance their motivation and performance.
 As Ken Blanchard emphasizes, managers should notice individuals doing things correctly and provide them with appreciation, reinforcing the importance of immediate praise.

-The nomination process typically includes peer recommendations, student feedback, and self-nominations, ensuring a holistic evaluation of candidates' teaching practices.
+The typically includes peer recommendations, student feedback, and self-nominations, ensuring a of candidates' teaching practices.
 Departments may restrict nominations to five per faculty group for Senate and Non-Senate Faculty, while Teaching Assistants face no limits, allowing for greater acknowledgment of their contributions.
 The nomination deadlines are:

 1. February 6, 2026, for Teaching Assistants